 Essential #4: Engaged and Shared LEADERSHIP

-As you set your sights on planning for 2018, make time to step back and focus on the fundamentals.
+As you set your sights on planning for the new year, make time to step back and focus on the fundamentals.
 Ask your team what they think.
 Don’t get caught holding up a football, and having your team ask, “What’s that thing?”
+If you want help incorporating the Four Essentials into your strategic planning this year, contact me today.